Electricity plans...where does your money go?

 Knowing how much energy your household consumes and when, can result in some serious savings on your electricity bill.

-If you are one of the more than 1.64 million Australian households with solar panels on your roof, you can reduce your energy consumption by using your most energy hungry appliances such as the dishwasher or washing machine when your panels are producing more energy than your household is consuming.
+If you're one of the more than 1.89 million Australian households with solar panels on your roof, you can reduce your energy consumption by using your most energy hungry appliances such as the dishwasher or washing machine when your panels are producing more energy than your household is consuming.

 Doing all the calculations and sums to work out your household’s energy consumption and costs is complicated and time consuming.
 Reposit does it all for you.
 You can monitor in real-time to get instant updates of accurate information at your fingertips.
 This means you have complete control of your household’s energy consumption and costs.